Banff vs Lake Louise • Which One is Right for You

 Banff Downtown in October

 We’ll start with the more popular option, which is staying in Banff over Lake Louise.
-There are many reasons one would choose to stay in Banff over Lake Louise, but the main is likely the location and more accommodation options.
+One would choose to stay in Banff over Lake Louise for many reasons, but the main is likely the location and more accommodation options.
+More competition also means slightly lower prices.

 Advantages of Staying in Banff Over Lake Louise